119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Scrap Yards and Recycling

-Most cars from fatal crashes go to car scrap yards.
+Most cars from fatal accidents end up in car scrapyards.
 Workers dismantle these vehicles, pulling out usable parts such as the engine, transmission, and tires.
-These parts can be sold for reuse, helping repair other cars at lower costs.
+These parts can be resold, helping repair other vehicles at a lower cost.
 The remaining metal and plastics get recycled, turning waste into raw materials for new products.
 This recycling reduces landfill waste and lowers environmental harm.

 Rebuilding or Repairing Total Loss Cars